yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 Currently, Yugabyte Cloud does not support backups of free clusters.

 By default, every paid cluster is backed up automatically every 24 hours, and these automatic backups are retained for 8 days.
-The first automatic backup is triggered within the first 10 minutes of creating a table, and scheduled for every 24 hours from the initial backup.
-You can change the default policy using your own scheduled backup policy.
+The first automatic backup is triggered 24 hours after creating a table, and is scheduled every 24 hours thereafter.
+You can change the default backup intervals by adjusting the backup policy settings.

 Yugabyte Cloud runs full backups, not incremental.